Foundation Diploma in Art & Design

 The foundation year is designed to give you a broad based experience of a wide variety of art and design subject areas.
 It will give you an insight into the range and expectations of different art and design disciplines and provide you with the knowledge, practical skills, ideas and critical judgement to go on and study at degree level.
 Employment within art and design careers is also an option after completing the diploma.

-Relevant experience and maturity will also be considered for students over 21.
-Students must be aged 18 by the 31st August on year of entry.
+- Relevant experience and maturity will also be considered for students over 21.
+Students must be aged 18 by the 31st August on the year of entry.

 Students have to provide their own materials, estimated material costs for the year is approximately £300.
 A contribution towards educational visits may also be requested.